Indonesia's Legal System

 Default

-A person in default occurs when the debtor fails to fulfil its end of the contract.
-This could be in the form of: (i) the failure to perform something; (ii) delay in performance; (iii) incorrect or incomplete performance; or (iv) performing something prohibited by the contract.
-However, a debtor is only declared in default once they are served by an order or a similar deed, or when a temporal clause in the contract is activated that deems the debtor to be in default.
+A person is considered in default when the debtor fails to fulfill their contractual obligations.
+This could be in the form of: (i) the failure to perform; (ii) delay in performance; (iii) incorrect or incomplete performance; or (iv) undertaking a matter that has been prohibited by the contract.
+However, a debtor is only declared in default once they are served by an order or a similar deed, or when a temporal clause in the contract is activated, deeming that debtor to be in default.

-It follows that the creditor is entitled to demand the performance of the obligation, even if the debtor is already declared in default.
-Furthermore, they are also entitled to compensation, which shall cover: (i) costs incurred by the creditor; (ii) the loss suffered because of the default; (iii) interests; (iv) and the loss of potential profit.
-The first two former categories must be calculated exactly and narrowly so that only the costs reasonably expected when the contract was concluded and only the loss suffered directly caused by the default, that are compensated.
+As a consequence, the creditor is entitled to demand the performance of the obligation, even if the debtor has already been declared to be in default.
+Furthermore, the creditor is also entitled to seek compensation, which shall cover: (i) costs incurred by the creditor; (ii) the loss suffered because of the default; (iii) interests; (iv) and the loss of potential profit.
+The first two former categories must be calculated exactly and narrowly, encompassing only the costs that would have been reasonably expected at the conclusion of the contract and the loss suffered directly caused by the default.
+It would only be these costs that are compensated for.

-In case of a joint contract where a property was destroyed due to the fault of a debtor, the rest of the debtor are only obliged to bear the shared cost of the property, and not the compensation, interest, and loss.
+In the case of a joint contract, where a property was destroyed due to the fault of a debtor, the remaining debtors are only obliged to bear the shared cost of the property, and not the compensation, interest, and loss.
 Creditors are only allowed to claim such payments from the liable debtor.

-Furthermore, it is also possible that a contract is requested to be annulled by the court due to default.
-This annulment is for the purpose of restitution or restoring all the parties to its original state as if the contract never existed.
-This must be executed through the court, despite the contract providing an annulment clause.
+Furthermore, it is also possible that a contract is to be made null by the court due to a default.
+This annulment is for the purpose of restitution, or restoring all the parties to their original state, as if the contract never existed.
+Despite the contract providing an annulment clause, this must be executed through the court.

 Force Majeure

-A breach of contract, such as failure or delay in performance, caused by an unforeseen event shall not make the debtor liable.
-The same also applies if the debtor is impeded from performing their obligation due to an inevitable and incidental event.
-A force majeure event also removes the liability from the debtor if it so happens that the event causes the object of contract to perish.
-Moreover, even if the objects were destroyed after the debtors default, if it could be proven that the objects would have been destroyed anyway if the creditor is in possession of it, the liability is also removed from the debtor.
+Force majeure refers to a breach of contract, such as the failure or delay in performance, that has been caused by an unforeseen event, removing liability from the debtor.
+The same principle also applies if an inevitable and incidental event impedes the debtor from performing their obligation.
+A force majeure event also removes the liability from the debtor if it is an event that causes the subject matter of the contract to perish.
+Moreover, even if the objects were destroyed after the debtor's default, if it can be proven that the subject matter would have been destroyed anyway when in the creditor’s possession of it, the liability is also removed from the debtor.
 The insurance claim to the objects, however, must be given to the creditor to compensate for the loss.

 Cessation of Contract